craigbuckler/publican/README.md

 * lightweight EcmaScript module
 * standard JavaScript template literal `${ expression }`
-* `!{ expression }` is ignored to the initial render so it can be evaluated at runtime.
-It's possible to pre-build templates so only runtime data remains.
+* `!{ expression }` are evaluated at runtime so a partially-built template can be used by Express.js or others.
+The expressions are converted to `${ expression }` so they can be parsed by jsTACS
 * automatic creation of paginated post and tag lists